Year A – 5th Sunday in Lent

 ‘When you were younger,’ Jesus says to Peter, ‘you dressed yourself and went where you wanted; but when you’re old … someone else will dress you and lead you where you don’t want to go’ (Jn.21:18).

 I used to think these words were only for the apostle Peter, but now I know that Jesus is speaking to us all.
-In our youth, we naively thought we could do whatever we wanted, but right now we know that’s really not true.
-The future is not our own – we’re in the hands of others.
+In our youth, we naively thought we could do whatever we wanted, but now we know that’s not true.
+In so many ways the future is not our own; we are in the hands of others.

 Thomas Merton often criticised secularism and the secretive military–industrial complex that dominates society.
 He once wrote that 90% of all news is a combination of pseudo-news, manufactured events and propaganda.
 All this misinformation means that we live in a kind of pseudo-reality, a universal trance where people can’t see what’s really going on. [i]

-He also wrote that there are powerful people in industry, politics and the media who are trying to grab our attention and harness our energies to suit themselves.
-In the meantime, we’re left struggling, confused or angry and drifting away from the fundamental truth of our existence. [ii]
+He also wrote that powerful people in industry, politics and the media are trying to grab our attention and harness our energies to suit themselves.
+In the meantime, we’re left struggling, confused or angry, and drifting away from the truth of our existence. [ii]

-Throughout history, a few notable people have had the courage, conviction and faith to take a stand against ignorance, injustice and repression.
-Churchill, Gandhi and Moses are good examples, but above all, so is Jesus Christ.
+Throughout history, a few people have had the courage, conviction and faith to take a stand against ignorance, injustice and repression.
+Churchill, Gandhi and Moses are good examples, but above all so is Jesus Christ.

-In a similar way, Jesus today is saying to you and me, ‘Leave your dark tomb; be free of your bondage and come into the light.
-Don’t be afraid, but believe in me’.
+In a similar way, Jesus is now saying to us, ‘Leave your dark tomb; be free of your bondage and come into the light.
+Don’t be afraid, but believe in me.’

 Jesus uses the word ‘believe’ six times in today’s Gospel.
 He wants us to seriously believe in him, and to let go of all that binds us, especially those things that confuse and stifle our spirit and hold us back, including our fear, anxiety and anger, but also our selfish ways (Mk.8:35).

-The Coronavirus pandemic has exposed the emptiness of so much worldly ambition, and so we ask the obvious: What do we really believe in?
-What will sustain our families and our society into the future?
+So much of the world’s misery today points to the emptiness of worldly ambition, so we ask ourselves: What do we really believe in?
+What will sustain our families and society into the future?
 And what are we going to do about it?

 Thomas Merton wrote this famous prayer: